Independent Evaluation Group: History

+In 2019, Alison Evans, a United Kingdom national, assumed the position of Director-General, Evaluation at the World Bank Group.
+Before this role, Dr. Evans was the Chief Commissioner of the UK’s Independent Commission for Aid Impact (ICAI) based in London, England.

+Goals

 The World Bank Group has twin goals: to end extreme poverty and boost shared prosperity.
 To achieve these goals, the World Bank Group needs to better understand what works and why, to draw lessons and good practices from experience, deepening the evidence base to inform decision making and future action.
 IEG evaluations seek to provide objective assessments to ensure that the Bank Group is accountable for achieving its development objectives.
 IEG is one of the 4 units (the four I's) that ensure oversight and accountability at the World Bank Group: the Inspection Panel (IPN) and the Independent Evaluation Group (IEG) reporting to the Board of Executive Directors; the Internal Audit (IAD) reporting to the President and to the Audit Committee; the Integrity Vice Presidency (INT) reporting to the President.

 Expanding evaluation capacity

 IEG also provides training and advisory monitoring and evaluation (M&E) services to Bank Group client countries.
 Through this evaluation capacity development, IEG is readying a network of capable evaluators to perform M&E services in their own countries and regions.
 IEG is a partner in the International Program for Development Evaluation Training (IPDET), the Regional Centers for Learning on Evaluation and Results (CLEAR), and the Evaluation Cooperation Group (ECG).